Emma Villacieros: Later life

-A very active athlete throughout her life, she always wanted to encourage women's love of playing golf and create a good pool of good golfers who would add success to Spanish sport.
+An active athlete throughout her life, she always wanted to encourage women's love of playing golf and create a pool of talented golfers who would add success to Spanish sport.
 From 2006 to 2012 she was President of the International Women's Golf Federation, and was an honorary vice president of the European Tour in 2009.

 In addition to the trophies in the practice of golf, his contribution to the sport earned him numerous awards and decorations throughout his life, including the Order of Isabella the Catholic in 1998, and the Gold Medal of the Golf Federation of the Principality of Asturias.
 In 2012, Villacieros was awarded the Francisco Fernández Ochoa category of the Premios Nacionales del Deporte, to "reward the trajectory of a life dedicated, in a notorious way, to the practice, organization, direction, promotion, and development of Sports".

 Death

 Villacieros died in Madrid on 9 May 2018, at the age of 86.